abhinavmaddheshiya/Covid-19_Analytics_And_Help_Portal_App/README.md

 # Covid-19_Analytics_And_Help_Portal_App
 Features:
-1. COVID-19 cases live data with an interactive Indian map
+1. COVID-19 cases live data with an interactive Indian map.
-2. Bar Chart on State Vaccination
+2. Bar Chart on State Vaccination.
 3. Services for oxygen supply and plasma donation for patients.

 # Few Screenshots: